jingwen-z/jingwen-z.github.io/_posts/2018-07-26-automate-py-jobs-by-gitlab-runner.md

 ---
 layout:             post
-title:       "Automate python jobs by GitLab Runner"
+title:              "Automate python jobs by GitLab CI"
-date:        "2018-07-26 19:44:19 +0200"
+date:               2018-07-26 19:44:19 +0200
-categories:  [weekly]
+last_modified_at:   2018-08-05 09:02:31 +0200
 comments:           true
 excerpt:            >
-    This blog specifies how to automate python scripts to run by GitLab runner.
-    In the following, I will talk about the requirements, configuration with ".gitlab-ci.yml", manage environments and settings on GitLab.
+    Automating python scripts to run by GitLab runner needs to configure with ".gitlab-ci.yml" with multiple parts like image, stage, only, manage environments and settings on GitLab.
 ---
 This blog specifies how to automate python scripts to run by GitLab runner.
 In the following, I will talk about each element of the configuration with